Every day you receive dozens of emails from companies you’ve purchased from or expressed interest in.

 Get some experience under your belt

 Email marketing is a discipline best learned through experience.
-The standard catch-22 applies here (it’s tough to get a job without experience, but you need to get the job to get the experience).
+The standard catch-22 applies here (it’s tough to get any job, including an email marketing job, without experience, but you need to get the job to get the experience).

-Consider how you might be able to develop expertise before landing your first full-time job as an email marketer.
+Consider how you might be able to become an email marketing expert before landing your first full-time job as an email marketer.

 Some options include: